icub-tech-iit/documentation/docs/temperature_sensors/software/reading_data.md

 When regarding raw values, we have that usually, for the `PT100` the temperatures generally ranges between `0` and `3500`, instead for the `PT1000` the temperatures ranges between `0` and `8000`.
 Anyhow, it should be noted that negative temperatures are accepted, even if it would be extremely rare to get them in normal working conditions.
 Finally, we have that higher the temperature and higher the raw output value.

-## Reading Compensated Temperature Data
+## Reading compensated motor temperature data

 Regarding the correlation between raw temperature data and Celsius degree values here follows a brief description.
 First of all, in order to reduce the effort of the end-user and at the same time remain compliant with the rest of the firmware, we have decided to work with values in Celsius degree on `embObjMotionControl` and, instead, use the raw value in the firmware part.